TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 3/Job 3.3.md

 ---

-Let the day perish wherein I was born, And the night which said, There is a man-child conceived.
+"Let the day perish in which I was born, the night which said, 'There is a boy conceived.'